Touchpoint Vol. 8 No. 3

 - Biography: short biography (max.
 300 characters) including background, key activities and projects.

-31 August 2016: End of article review phase (article might be resent to authors for edition)
+02 - 30 January 2017: Review phase (article may be resent to authors for edition)

-Become an author of Touchpoint and help to advance and codify the service design field and its practices.
+Become an author of Touchpoint and help to advance the service design field and its practices.
 We welcome contributions from agency- and client-side practitioners, as well as from academia.

 We look forward to your contribution!